Realistic Threat Models for Fiber and Free-Space Continuous-Variable Quantum Key Distribution: Contributions to setup noise

 where $\bar U$ is the full voltage range.
 For example, in the present study we assume a 12-bit ADC with a 1 V full voltage range, which has an interval range $\Delta U$=0.244 mV.
 All analog voltage falling into the same interval has the same digital output without distinguishing, which is equal to adding an extract noise on the noiseless mapping.
 Totally, the extra thermal photon has a mean value

 where $\varpi$ is the responsivity of PD, and $ {{V_{{\rm{intr}}}}} $ is the intrinsic voltage variance of the ADC.
 We find that the quantization noise also shows a difference between TLO and LLO schemes, which comes from a different value of $P_{\det }$ too.
+In addition, the larger the ADC bit resolution, the lower the quantization noise.
 Note that ADC also has thermal noise, which is caused by the physical movement of charge inside electrical conductors.
-However, the quantization noise dominates when Bob uses a low-resolution ADC (below 16 bits) \cite{wang2024high,Texas}.
+However, the quantization noise dominates when Bob uses a low-resolution ADC (below 16 bits)~\cite{wang2024high,Texas}.